 Uploading Files and Folders

-The CLI App can be used to upload files and folders to your Files.com site.
-Uploads can be made to any destination folder, including those located within Remote Server Mounts.
+The CLI App uploads files and folders to your Files.com site.
+The destination can be any folder on your site, including folders inside Remote Server Mounts.

 To upload a single file, use the command: